eels/chic-modules/README.md

 ## Sharing Styles

-You can extend an existing "chic" component, or just about any component so long as it accepts the `classNames` prop, and supply it with the class names you wish to attach.
+You can extend an existing "chic" component, or just about any component so long as it accepts the `className` prop, and supply it with the class names you wish to attach.

 ```scss
 // button.module.css